 The Cartagena Protocol on Biosafety (the Biosafety Protocol) is designed to address the biosafety risks presented by GMOs when these move across borders.
 Established under the Convention on Biodiversity, this international treaty is founded on the principle of prior informed consent with respect to the transboundary movement of living modified organisms (LMOs).
 It puts a duty on an exporting party to seek prior informed consent from the destination country (Article 7).
 However, the procedures only work for intended movements across the border of a single nation.
-The protocol does not define best practice guidelines, for example, for standards for assessing effects, estimating damages, or mitigating harms [75].
-While these may be seen as 'gaps', it could also be argued that best practice
+The protocol does not define best practice guidelines, for example, for standards for assessing effects, estimating damages or mitigating harms [77].
+While these may be seen as 'gaps', it could also be argued that best practice guidelines are best left out of such rigid instruments.
+The related Nagoya-Kuala Lumpur

-18 NZ Law Commission (2002).
+&lt;sup>21 NZ Law Commission (2002).
 Liability for loss resulting from the development, supply, or use of genetically modified organisms.
-Study Paper 14.The Law Commission looked into the issue of liability for loss resulting from GMOs and described the adverse cultural effects of GM on Maori: "Concerns have also been raised by Maori, which arise from a different belief structure, Although the basis for many of the Maori cultural objections to genetic modification vary among iwi, they are usually based around impacts on whakapapa, mauri, kaitiakitanga and rangatiratanga.
-The traditional Maori worldview considers all parts of the natural world to be related through whakapapa.
+Study Paper 14.
+The Law Commission looked into the issue of liability for loss resulting from GMOs and described the adverse cultural effects of GM on Māori: 'Concerns have also been raised by Māori, which arise from a different belief structure, Although the basis for many of the Māori cultural objections to genetic modification vary among iwi, they are usually based around impacts on whakapapa, mauri, kaitiakitanga and rangatiratanga.
+The traditional Māori worldview considers all parts of the natural world to be related through whakapapa.
 Genetic modification risks interfering with such relationships, and threatens the sanctity of mauri (life principle) and wairua (spirit) of living things.
-Concluding that genetic modification may affect Maori's ability to be kaitiaki (guardians) of their taonga and particularly their ability to care for valued flora and fauna".
+Concluding that genetic modification may affect Māori's ability to be kaitiaki (guardians) of their taonga and particularly their ability to care for valued flora and fauna'.

-19 Anna Kingsbury (2011).
+&lt;sup>22 Kingsbury, A. (2011).
 Intellectual Property.
 WAI 262.
 NZ Law Journal, September 2011, 273.